isomerpages/mlaw-acd/_regulated-dealers/3-list-of-registered-dealers.md

 Report possible unregistered dealers to the Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") [here](https://eservices.mlaw.gov.sg/enquiry/){:target="_blank"}.

-#### <a id="What is Covered Under the Regulation?"></a> What is Covered Under the Regulation?
+#### <a id="What is Covered Under the Regulations?"></a> What is Covered Under the Regulations?

-The registered dealers in the list are regulated by the Registrar of Regulated Dealers **<u>for anti-money laundering and countering the financing of terrorism</u>** purposes in their business of regulated dealing<sup>2</sup> or businesses as intermediaries for regulated dealing under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”).
+The registered dealers in the list are regulated by the Registrar of Regulated Dealers **<u>for anti-money laundering and countering the financing of terrorism</u>** purposes in their business of regulated dealing<sup>2</sup> or business as an intermediary for regulated dealing under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”).

 #### <a id="Investments are Not Covered Under the Regulations"></a> Investments are Not Covered Under the Regulations